-I have a book coming out this year.
-Litany for the Long Moment is a hybrid work of poetry, prose, and image due out from Essay Press on November 1.
+I have a book coming out next year.
+Litany for the Long Moment is a hybrid work of poetry, prose, and image due out from Essay Press on April 1, 2018.

 My work has been featured in literary and art journals including Tin House, The Georgia Review, Hyperallergic, and The Rumpus, where I was Essays Editor from 2013-2015.